JenLys/Soen342/README.md

 ## Video

-*For a better video and audio quality, please consult the video uploaded under artifacts.
+WARNING HEADPHONE USERS: make sure to lower your volume for the first 10seconds of the video *For a better video and audio quality, please consult the video uploaded under artifacts.
 The following is a compressed version:

 https://github.com/user-attachments/assets/db3881c2-4f1d-4aa3-ac83-14acffda9989